-There has never been a better time for cheap international calling.
-There are a vast number of VoIP providers offering free and low cost calling internationally.
-This section is split into two main areas, international calling via a regular phone with VoIP (Voice over IP) and international calling using a Mobile VoIP provider (i.e. calling via a mobile/cell phone).
+There has never been a better time to make cheap International calls.
+There are a vast number of VoIP companies offering free and low cost calls to International destinations.
+This article explores some of your options and is split into two main areas, calls via a regular phone with VoIP and calling using a Mobile VoIP provider (i.e. calling via a mobile/cell phone).

-Let's start with a background and then look at your options.
+Let's start with a background and then look at these options.

 Many of you actually use VoIP at home with your regular old telephone even if you do not realize it.
 For example Comcast's voice package is actually based on VoIP, it's just they market it under the name Digital Voice.
-Your phone call is transferred digitally across your Broadband Internet connection (you must have Broadband).
+Your phone call is transferred digitally across your Internet (you must have an Internet connection).
 VoIP is a technology that has been around for many years, it is feature rich, reliable and low cost.

-If you have a home VoIP service (or are looking for one) you make an international call simply by dialing the country code (e.g. +44 for the UK) and the phone number in that country.
-The plans in the table on the left all have international calling plans.
+If you have a home VoIP service (or are looking for one) you make an International call simply by dialing the country code (e.g. +44 for the UK) and the phone number in that country.

-If you have such a plan, often ALL of your international calls are FREE as part of the monthly fee.
-However you can also go with lower cost plans inside the USA/CAN and call Internationally for very cheap rates.
+Often ALL of your International calls are FREE as part of the monthly fee.
+However you can also go with lower cost plans inside the USA/CAN and call Internationally for very cheap rates (e.g. 1c/min to the UK).
 This often works well if you have occasional need for International minutes, for example less than a couple of hours of minutes.
 In fact many providers give you 60 minutes of free International calls as part of their domestic plan.
-An example of this is Phonepower.
+An example of this is PhonePower.

 There are many other providers with similar plans.
 For more information consult our residential VoIP section.

-Mobile VoIP (often referred to as mVoIP) is based on the VoIP protocol but instead of it going over your home or business Broadband connection, it is sent over the air via WiFi or your cellular network.
-So all you actually need is a "mobile" device such as a cell phone or even a WiFi enabled portable media player like the iTouch and some software that you install on the device.
+Mobile VoIP (often referred to as mVoIP) is based on the VoIP protocol too but instead of it going over your home Internet, it is sent over the air via WiFi or your 3G/4G cellular network.
+So all you actually need is a "mobile" device such as a Smartphone or even a WiFi enabled portable media player like the iTouch and some software (i.e. the app) that you install on the device.

-So wait, I hear you say, why bother with mVoIP I already have my cell plan for making calls, what does Mobile VoIP bring to the table?
-Well, the main benefit is cheap international calling.
-International calls are very low cost, similar to calling cards but without the need of remembering any PIN codes.
-All of this can be done over your cell phone or WiFi enabled device to enable you to make cheap international calls from mobile devices.
+So wait, I hear you say, why bother with mVoIP I already have my cell plan for making calls?
+Well, the main benefit is the ability to make International calls, you don't want to use your cellular service for this as they will charge you a small fortune.
+International calls are very low cost using VoIP, similar to calling cards but without the need of remembering any PIN codes.
 How does this work?
-Basically, the mVoIP provider re-routes your call over the Internet to the country you are calling and then calls the person with a "local" number in that country.
-The mVoIP provider charges you minimal rates for routing the call across the Internet.
+Basically, the mVoIP provider re-routes your call over the Internet to the country you are calling and then calls the person as a "local" call in that country.
+The provider charges you minimal rates for routing the call across the Internet.

 Two of the most popular companies in this space are Rebtel and Skype.